M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Task-Queues/Recurring-Tasks/index.md

 ### Recurring on a schedule

 The below code exposes a schedule (`ImportDataSchedule`) on the application's configuration page.
 The schedule defaults to running at 3am every day, but can be altered by an administrator.
-By using the `[ScheduledOperationConfiguration]` attribute, the application will automatically ensure that the appropriate task processor is configured to run every ten minutes.
+By using the `[RecurringOperationConfiguration]` attribute, the application will automatically ensure that the appropriate task processor is configured to run every ten minutes.

 ```csharp
 public class VaultApplication